FunkyCracky/MyAnimeListToCSV/README.md

 ## For the future

-- Expand to other platforms
+- Expand to other platforms (AniList, AnimePlanet, etc.)
 - Allow fetching of manga lists